o3de/community/Migration Guides/Lumberyard to O3DE/Misc-Documents/Tutorials/Starter-Game-On-Atom/README.md

 #### 2.2.
 Fix Material Paths

 The legacy renderer allows materials to have invalid paths that refer to a location where there is no texture.
 In Atom, this will result in a material failing to process.
-Before running the component conversion, all materials and models must successfully process so they can be added to the asset catalog.
+Before running the component conversion, all materials and models must successfully process, so they can be added to the asset catalog.
 After you have fixed the paths in the .mtl files and added any missing textures, you can re-run the material conversion so the atom materials will refer to the correct textures.

 #### 2.3.
 Run Component Conversion